IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

    1. Parse and extract the build output information for deleted build outputs of type *Delete_Record* written to the build report by zAppBuild.
 (Requires at least DBB 1.1.3, as the script uses the AnyTypeRecord API introduced in this version.)

 1. **Generate the UCD `shiplist.xml` file and invoke UCD packaging step**
-   1. Write `shiplist.xml` to the build directory:
+   1. Generating the container records for the UCD shiplist for build outputs in partitioned datasets [IBM Docs UCD Shiplist](https://www.ibm.com/docs/en/urbancode-deploy/7.2.2?topic=SS4GSP_7.2.2/com.ibm.udeploy.doc/topics/zos_shiplistfiles.html).
+Writes `shiplist.xml` to the build directory:
-      1. (Optional) Add links back to the continuous integration (CI) pipeline build, the Git pull request to UCD component version.
+      1. (Optional) Add links to the UCD component version for the relevant continuous integration (CI) pipeline build and Git pull request.
-      1. (Optional) Add UCD artifact level properties for bind information captured in the zAppBuild framework through generic PropertyRecords for DBRM members, such as `bind_collectionID`, `bind_packageOwner`, `bind_qualifier` on the element level - see [generateDb2BindInfoRecord configuration in zAppBuild](https://github.com/IBM/dbb-zappbuild/blob/06ff114ee22b4e41a09aa0640ac75b7e56c70521/build-conf/build.properties#L79-L89).
+      1. (Optional) Add UCD artifact-level properties for bind properties such as `bind_collectionID`, `bind_packageOwner`, `bind_qualifier` captured in the zAppBuild framework through generic PropertyRecords for members with deployType `DBRM` - see [generateDb2BindInfoRecord configuration in zAppBuild](https://github.com/IBM/dbb-zappbuild/blob/06ff114ee22b4e41a09aa0640ac75b7e56c70521/build-conf/build.properties#L79-L89).
-      1. (Optional) Add UCD artifact level properties to trace changes back to the version control system (via Git hashes).
+      1. (Optional) Add UCD artifact-level properties to trace changes back to the version control system (via Git hashes).
-      1. Add source input information (and optionally links to the version control system) about the input files from the DBB Dependency Sets.
+      1. (Optional) Add information about the input source files (and optionally links to the version control system) from the DBB Dependency Sets.
    1. Invoke `buztool.sh` on USS with the generated shiplist file and passed command line interface (CLI) options.

 ## Invocation Samples